phisn/algebraic-server-reconciliation/docs/main.typ

 Therefore we can reach any prediction $p^c_(t + d,t^r_c)$ over time.
 We call this reconciliation method algebraic server reconciliation.

+=== Abelian group for ECS games

 === Limitations

+// - Does not work for games where things do not have an identity
+// - Does not work well if the base assumption is not met. => dependencies between predictions
+//

 = Networking Architecture